MichelDucartier/ada-jekyll/index.md

 ---
 layout: post
-title: Unraveling the connections between actors and characters in movies
+title: Actors and characters: a love-hate relationship
 subtitle: Brought to you by the Advanced Data Arsonists
-background: '/assets/img/MIP.png'
 ---

 ## Introduction